eva-barczykowska/rb_109/practice_tests/01_answers.md

 Invoking the `fix` method and passing the object referenced by `s` as an argument causes the string object `abc` to be passed into the method and assigned to the method parameter `value`.
 Now `value` and `s` both point to the same object in memory.

 Within the method, we invoke the setter method `[1]=` on the object referenced by `value` and pass it the argument `x`.
 This causes the character at index 1 in the string `abc` to be reassigned to the character `x`.
-This is an example of element assignment, which mutates the caller.
+This is an example of element reassignment, which mutates the caller.
 Therefore, the string object referenced by both `value` and `s` is modified, and now has the value `'axc'`.

 Next, we end the method with the object referenced by `value`, so this object `'axc'` also becomes the return value of the method `fix`.
 Therefore, this object is assigned to the variable `t`.

 If we `puts` both variables `t` and `s` to the screen, we will see the output `'axc'` for each, proving that both local variables reference the same object in memory.
+This shows how Ruby can exemplify the behavior of pass by reference.

 ## 7